 Designed by architect Frank Gehry, the Biomuseo has a contemporary structure in the category of the Pompidou Museum in Paris.

-The museum’s exhibits feature Panama’s biodiversity and is curated by the Smithsonian Institution, and the University of Panama.
-A total of eight exhibits showcases how the emergence of Panama changed the world.
+Plus, the museum’s exhibits feature Panama’s biodiversity and is curated by the Smithsonian Institution, and the University of Panama.

 Albrook